 This is where the Monarch 5 separates itself from other binoculars in the same price range.
 Its impressive brightness earns it a solid score, and it outpaces its main competitors like the Vortex Diamondback 8x42 and Athlon Midas 8x42.

 We think the Monarch 5 is one of the most affordable pairs of bins you'll find that can still produce truly good images at dawn on an overcast day.
 To get any better, you're going to have to spend a lot more money.

 Ease of Adjustment

-The focus knob of the Monarch 5 is solid yet smooth, allowing for easy adjustment and the ability to quickly lock in on the perfect focus once you find it.
+Here again, the Monarch 5 was towards the top of the scoreboard.
+Its focus knob is solid yet smooth, allowing for easy adjustment and the ability to quickly lock in on the perfect focus once you find it.
 The diopter knob is small and stiff, so it's very unlikely that you could move it inadvertently.
-However when you do need to make a diopter adjustment is moves smoothly after overcoming a bit of initial inertia.
-The eyecups twist in and out and have 4 distinct stopping points (1 more than most models), so you'll easily be able to get the eyecups even and at an acceptable distance from the lenses.
+However, when you do need to make a diopter adjustment, it moves smoothly after overcoming a bit of initial inertia.
+The eyecups twist in and out and have four distinct stopping points (one more than most models), so you'll easily be able to get the eyecups even and at an acceptable distance from the lenses.

-The comfort of the Monarch 5 mostly boils down to the rubber coating.
-This rubber is tacky enough that the grip feels very secure, but not so tacky that your hands are left feeling stick when using the bins on a hot day.
+The Monarch 5 binoculars feel very comfortable in hand, which mostly boils down to the rubber coating.
+This rubber is tacky enough that the grip feels very secure, but not so tacky that your hands are left feeling sticky when using the bins on a hot day.
 The rubber coating also gets thinner on the bottom of the barrels, providing some extra space for your thumbs.
-To boot the Monarch 5 comes with a padded, neoprene neck strap that has a non-slip coating on the inside.
+To boot, the Monarch 5 comes with a padded neoprene neck strap with a non-slip coating on the inside.